 Aqueous and lipid diffusion

 Both aqueous diffusion and lipid diffusion are types of simple passive diffusion and are governed by Fick’s law of diffusion: molecules are diffused from a region of high concentration to a region of low concentration until equilibrium is achieved.
-It depends on the concentration gradient, size and degree of ionization, solubility in lipids and area of absorptive surface.
+It depends on the concentration gradient, size and degree of ionization, solubility in lipids and area of the absorptive surface.

-- Occurs through aqueous pores that are found in most cell membranes
+- Occurs through aqueous pores that are found in most cell membranes.

 - Permits small molecules to pass through easily